 Many of you spend more time selecting a ring before marriage than discussing marriage finances.
 Yet, how many of you have heard of a couple divorcing due to “ring problems?”
-Did you ask yourself, what is marriage? before getting married to later avoid questions like, “what is marriage dissolution?”.
+Did you ask yourself, what is marriage?
+The question “what is marriage dissolution?”, is avoidable.

 What is Marriage?

 What is marriage?
 Is different for different people.
-But, you would be surprised at the number of people who ask that question after they get married, and were shocked by the answer.
+It is shocking to know the number of people asking that question after marriage.

-You would be surprised at the number of couples who realize they got the answer to that wrong AFTER they married.
+After taking the leap into marriage a surprising number of couples say they got that answer wrong.
 Because many pre-married don’t ask the, “what is marriage?” question?

 They end up asking questions like, ” what is marriage dissolution?”
-And, “how many marriage end in divorce”?
+And, “how many marriages end in divorce”?
 All because they did not discuss the big topic before marriage, namely – marriage finances.

 Professional marriage counselors tell us the single most common reason for divorce in this country, is problematic marriage finances.
 There are three to five other top divorce reasons, but money issues top the list.

 The Credit Report